parallelvirtualcluster/pvc-ansible/README.md

 ## Using

-*NOTE:* These roles expect a Debian 10.X (Buster) or Debian 11.X (Bullseye) system specifically.
+*NOTE:* These roles expect a Debian 12.X (Bookworm) system specifically (as of PVC 0.9.100).
         This is currently the only operating environment supported for PVC.
+This role MAY work on Debian derivatives but this is not guaranteed!

 *NOTE:* All non-`default` directories under `group_vars/` and `files/`, and the `hosts` file,
         are ignored by this Git repository.
 It is advisable to manage these files securely